EuropeanUniversityFoundation/eche-api/docs/01_ECHE_DATA/02_ERASMUS.md

 ### Advice on displaying Erasmus Codes in HTML

 Since web browsers usually collapse multiple consecutive spaces, Erasmus Codes may appear differently than how they are present in the actual markup.
-To avoid this effect, the following CSS rule should be applied to the `<element>` containing the Erasmus Code:
+To avoid this effect, the following CSS rule should be applied to the HTML element containing the Erasmus Code:

 ```
-element {
+selector {
   white-space: pre-wrap;
 }
 ```